 I hope that whatever I’m working on, the product or service provides that similar kind of value to people because that really is me.
 It fulfills me.

 Q. If you could talk to your younger self, what would you say?
-What lessons would you try to impart?

 A. There are a couple things.
 The first is, figure out how you learn best and try to gain skills that are useful.
 I found that I’ve learned best through doing projects, so I had to do projects that require me to obtain certain skills that are necessary to make the project work.